Witten-Reshetikhin-Turaev invariants and indefinite false theta functions for plumbing indefinite H-graphs: Introduction

-Our method also can apply to Brieskorn homology spheres, that is, homology spheres which have Y-shaped surgery diagrams, since they are obtained also by H-graphs.
-For the Poincar\'{e} homology sphere, we give an example of an indefinite false theta function whose radial limits coincide with WRT invariants in \cref{sec:examples}.
+Our method also can apply to homology spheres which have Y-shaped surgery diagrams since they are obtained also by H-graphs.
+For example, in \cref{sec:examples} we will calculate the indefinite false theta function $ \widehat{Z}_\Gamma \left( q \right) $ for the Poincar\'{e} homology sphere and prove that it coincides with the homological block of the Poincar\'{e} homology sphere defined by Gukov--Pei--Putrov--Vafa~\cite{GPPV}.

 This paper will be organised as follows.
 In \cref{sec:Gauss_sum}, we give properties of Gauss sums which we need to calculate WRT invariants.
 In \cref{sec:fund_data}, we prepare some notations for plumbing H-graphs $ \Gamma $, which we use throughout this paper.
 In \cref{sec:WRT}, we write WRT invariants as weighted Gauss sums, which are suitable to represent as radial limits of infinite series.
 In \cref{sec:asymptotic_formula}, we prove an asymptotic formula which we can apply for indefinite theta functions and indefinite false theta functions.
 In \cref{sec:Zwegers_theta}, we prove the vanishings of radial limits of Zwegers' indefinite theta functions.
 In \cref{sec:infinite_series}, we introduce indefinite false theta functions $ \widehat{Z}_{\Gamma} (q) $ and prove our main theorem.
 Finally, in \cref{sec:examples}, we give examples of our H-graphs and an indefinite false theta function whose radial limits are WRT invariants of the Poincar\'{e} homology sphere.